GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/index.md

 ---
 layout: 'layouts/doc-post.njk'
-title: 'Event Attribution Reporting'
+title: 'Attribution Reporting'
 subhead: >
   Measure when an ad click leads to a conversion, without using cross-site identifiers.
 description: >
-  The Event Attribution Reporting API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.
+  The Attribution Reporting API enables the correlation of an event on a publisher's website with a subsequent conversion on an advertiser site without involving mechanisms that can be used to recognize a user across sites.
 date: 2021-03-02
 updated: 2021-03-02
 authors: